-The great advantage of conducting research at the LRB is the availability of numerous radiation sources, including heavy ion beams of different energies.
+The great advantage of conducting research at the Laboratory of Radiation Biology (LRB) is the availability of numerous radiation sources, including heavy ion beams of different energies.
 JINR's basic facilities offer an excellent opportunity of modelling the biological action of space radiation.
 The LRB has proposed a novel Nuclotron-based technique of modelling of radiation fields with continuous particle energy spectra generated by GCR inside spacecraft in deep space.

 Another major advantage is an excellent opportunity to perform large-scale in vivo animal exposures in collaboration with leading experts in this field - first of all, with RAS Institute of Biomedical Problems.
-The worldwide unique experiments on primates for the estimation of radiation risks of CNS disorders and carcinogenesis are in progress at the LRB.
+The worldwide unique experiments on primates for the estimation of radiation risks of CNS (central nervous system) disorders and carcinogenesis are in progress at the LRB.

-A new method of the enhancement of low-LET ionizing radiation's biological effectiveness by the transformation of non-lethal DNA damage to lethal has been invented and recently patented by the LRB.
+A new method of the enhancement of low-LET (linear energy transfer) ionizing radiation's biological effectiveness by the transformation of non-lethal DNA damage to lethal has been invented and recently patented by the LRB.
 The method has been tested in vivo and in vitro, which is makes it very promising for radiation medicine.